Forest Glen, Queensland: Education

 Montessori International College is a private primary and secondary (Prep-12) school for boys and girls at 880–932 Maroochydore Road.
 In 2017, the school had an enrolment of 235 students, with 24 teachers (20 full-time equivalent) and 21 non-teaching staff (16 full-time equivalent).

 Sunshine Coast Grammar School is a private primary and secondary (Prep-12) school for boys and girls at 372 Mons Road.
 In 2017, the school had an enrolment of 1,241 students with 97 teachers (93 full-time equivalent) and 74 non-teaching staff (60 full-time equivalent).

-Attractions

-It is home to the Moonshine Valley Winery, and it is near the Forest Glen Deer Sanctuary in Mons, Queensland.
+There are no government schools in Forest Glen.
+The nearest government primary schools are Woombye State School in neighbouring Woombye to the west, Chevallum State School in neighbouring Chevallum to the south-west, and Kuluin State School in Kuluin to the north-east.
+The nearest government secondary schools are Maroochydore State High School in Maroochydore to the north-east and Chancellor State College in Sippy Downs to the south-east.